LukeAnglin/WebApp/categories/Happiness/The-Happiness-Advantage.md

 >Instead of narrowing our actions down to fight or flight as negative emotions do, positive ones broaden the amount of possibilities we process, making us more thoughtful, creative, and open to new ideas.
 > -- **Book**

-From a business perspective, <span class="keyword1">invest in your employee's happiness!</span>
+From a business perspective, <span class="red">invest in your employee's happiness!</span>

 > The Happiness Advantage is why cutting-edge software companies have foosball tables in the employee lounge, why Yahoo! has an in-house massage parlor, and why Google engineers are encouraged to bring their dogs to work.
 These aren’t just PR gimmicks.
 Smart companies cultivate these kinds of working environments because every time employees experience a small burst of happiness, they get primed for creativity and innovation.
 They see solutions they might otherwise have missed.
 > -- **Book**